cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/BirdsOfAFeather.md

 uriTitle: birds-of-a-feather-prelude
 ---

+The last we saw of her that night,
+Was the cawing and the laughs,
+Of a cigarette-wielding parrot, trying to get into her pants

+---

 She was a parrot of her love,
 She was the reflection found inside,
 She was the sad truth that,
-she held a mirror sans the doves.
+she held a mirrors without her doves.

 She was echoes of of her tone,
 That reinforced what she thought,
 Further, and forevermore,
 A wooden house recast in stone.

-And the concrete grew its wings,
+And the concrete had to grow its wings,
 A tattered pair, but colourful,
-And light enough to catch
-the air found underneath.
+And light enough to catch and scoop the air found underneath.

 She said that he was still: